^

 • Weak sucking reflex or loss of appetite

-• Painful abdomen, abdominal hemorrhage
+• Painful abdomen, bleeding into the abdominal cavity

 Can I get herpes from my dog?